winningproduct/learn-portal/content/2-focus/08-feasibility-study.md

 ## Why

-Once you have a clear understanding of the proposed solution, it is time to do an assessment of your product's feasibility of winning the market.
-You should not do this too early in the process, as it may limit your exploration and thinking.
-Also you should not do this too late to avoid wasting time and money in trying to build something that is not feasible.
+Once you have a clear understanding of the proposed solution, it is time to assess your product's feasibility.
+It would help if you did not do this too early in the process, as it may limit your exploration and thinking.
+Also, it would help if you did not do this too late to avoid wasting time and money trying to build something that is not feasible.

 ## How

-As per [lean startup principles](http://theleanstartup.com/principles), the important questions to answer in evaluating product feasibility are:
+As per [lean startup principles](http://theleanstartup.com/principles), the critical questions to answer in evaluating product feasibility are:

 - Should this product be built?
-  - Does the problem identified actually exist?
+  - Does the problem identify exist?
   - Can the solution solve the problem effectively?
 - Can we build a sustainable business around this?
   - Will users pay "enough" for solving this problem?